 The purpose of this report is solely to describe the scope of our consideration of HUD's internal control over financial reporting and the results of our procedures, and not to provide an opinion on the effectiveness of HUD's internal control over financial reporting.
 This report is an integral part of an audit performed in accordance with U.S. generally accepted government auditing standards in considering internal control over financial reporting.
 Accordingly, this report on internal control over financial reporting is not suitable for any other purpose.
-In addition to separate reports detailing the internal control issues included in this report and providing specific recommendations to HUD management, we noted other matters involving internal control over financial reporting to HUD management in a separate management letter.
+In addition to separate reports detailing the internal control issues included in this report and providing specific recommendations to HUD management, we noted other matters involving internal control over financial reporting and HUD's operations that we are reporting to HUD management in a separate management letter.